Download PDF Fact Sheet

 Head lice are tiny insects, the size of a sesame seed, that live on the human head.
 Their color varies from tan to grayish white.
 They do not jump or fly, but crawl from hair to hair and feed on blood several times a day.
 Head lice are found on the scalp, eyebrows, and eyelashes of people.
 Adult lice, eggs (nits), and nymphs (immature lice) are often found around and behind the ears and near the neckline at the back of the head.

 Who can get head lice?

 Anyone can get head lice regardless of their personal hygiene practices.
-Head lice is most common in preschool, elementary school age children, and household members of infected individuals.
+Head lice are very contagious.
+A person with head lice can spread them until all of the lice and nits are destroyed.
+Head lice are most common in pre‐school and elementary school age children and household members of infested individuals.

 Head lice can be passed from one person to another in a number of ways:

-- Sharing items like combs, brushes, towels, bedding, hats, coats, scarfs, ribbons and barrettes.
+- Sharing items like combs, brushes, towels, bedding, hats, helmets, coats, scarfs, ribbons and barrettes, and stuffed animals.

 - Placing heads on furniture, rugs, pillows, or car seats recently used by someone with lice.